-This page on our site does not cover the first scenario above – for these types of issues, please see our employment law content or contact Ben Jones our Head of Employment Law.
+This page on our site does not cover the first scenario above – for these types of issues, please see our employment law content.

 The starting point for any concerns or issues about the competency, actions or lack of actions of a trustee is to consider the terms of the trust deed and other documents.
 A well drafted trust deed ought to make it clear the expected powers and duties of the trustees.

 It is also possible for a trust deed to expressly excuse a trustee from liability for something that would otherwise be a breach of trust (a trustee exemption clause).
 As a minimum a trustee will always be expected duty to perform the trusts honestly and in good faith for the benefit of the beneficiaries.
 An exemption clause will not override this duty.